qooxdoo/qooxdoo/docs/desktop/gui/forms.md

 back.
 So you need some kind of asynchronous validation.

 For all asynchronous validation cases, we need a wrapper for the validator, the `qx.ui.form.validation.AsyncValidator`.
-But that does not mean a lot work for the application developer.
+But that does not mean a lot of work for the application developer.
 Just take a look at the following example to see the AsyncValidator in action.